← Blog |

 Generate a base plan that hits their macros

-Create a weekly meal plan that meets your client's macro targets.
+Create a weekly meal plan that meets the client's macro targets.
 This plan is a reference and a guide, not a rulebook.

 2.